 annotations:

-# You must specify HTTPS as the protocol that is used by the backend server.
+# You must specify HTTPS as the protocol used by the backend server.

-By default, ingress-nginx adds the X-Forward-For and X-Real-IP header fields to pass client IP addresses.
-However, if the X-Forward-For and X-Real-IP header fields are already added to a request by a client, the backend server cannot obtain the client IP address.
+By default, ingress-nginx adds X-Forward-For and X-Real-IP headers to pass client IP addresses.
+However, if the client already includes these headers, the backend server cannot get the original client IP.

 compute-full-forwarded-for: "true"